-A prepaid lease is a technique used to structure the tangible assets which include equipment, plant and real estate.
-The structure basically includes prepaid lease of the assets in the long term.
-They are sold and the buyer has the option as to whether to get the asset right after the lease term finally ends.
-The seller can get about 80 or even 90% of the fair value of the said asset if there is an up-front rent payment made.
-If the asset has a long term use, the prepaid lease can reduce the present value of the tax liability of the seller by about 50%.
+The party leasing the asset (lessee) is often provided with an option to buy the asset right after the lease term finally ends.
+The lessor can typically get about 80% or even 90% of the fair value of the leased asset if there is an up-front rent payment made.
+If the asset is intended for long-term use, the prepaid lease can reduce the present value of the tax liability of the lessor by about 50%.

-There are several benefits with prepaid lease.
-Sellers can get up to about 80 to 90% of the fair value of the asset.
-There is also a wide range of assets that are eligible for prepaid lease.
-For instance, assets that have long term useful life can be maximized.
+There are several benefits from utilizing a prepaid lease.
+Lessors can get up to about 80% to 90% of the fair value of the asset.
+The value of assets that have long-term useful life can be maximized.
 On top of that, the rental income can also be amortized over the term of the lease.

 In as much as there are benefits, there are also considerations.
-For example, a buyer cannot get legal title to the specific asset.
-The buyer may also want to weigh the value to see the difference between the value of deductions in the rental and the tax depreciation.
-Another key issue with prepaid lease is that the buyer may be subjected to the bankruptcy risk of the seller.
+For example, a lessee does not get legal title to the specific asset unless the option to purchase is exercised at the end of the lease.
+The lessee may also want to weigh the value to see the difference between the value of deductions in the rental and the tax depreciation.
+Another key issue with a prepaid lease is that the lessee is subjected to the risk that the lessor will go bankrupt.